 Instructions

-• Whisk together the coconut milk, chia seeds, honey, salt and extracts in a bowl.
+• Place the coconut milk, blueberries, honey, salt and extracts in a blender.
+Blend for a few seconds until combined.

-• Cover with plastic wrap and refrigerate for at least 3 hours.
+• Cover with a lid or plastic wrap and transfer to the refrigerator to set for at least 3 hours.

-• Once thickened, spoon into serving bowls and top with blueberries, shredded coconut and more honey if desired.
+• Once thickened, spoon into serving bowls and top with additional blueberries, shredded coconut, honey and sliced almonds as desired.

 Nutrition